kryczkal/EasyVault/README.md

 - The web application allows users to securely share files with their friends.
 - Functions like file upload/download, session management, and user creation/deletion are handled through the serverless backend.
+- There is currently no in-app ordering method, so "sessions" are created manually through the "create_order" function, followed by a call to "auto-sessions" to automatically create and destroy the sessions

 ## Contributing